ibm-apiconnect/cli/README.md

 API Connect defines the concept of an API product (or product for short) that's used to compose APIs for publishing.
-The product enables API product managers to bundle one or more APIs together, control the visbility of that product in the developer portal (ie only let partners x, y, and z can view and subscribe to the product), and defines one or more plans to provide application developers a set of consumption options.
+The product enables API product managers to bundle one or more APIs together, control the visibility of that product in the developer portal (ie only let partners x, y, and z can view and subscribe to the product), and defines one or more plans to provide application developers a set of consumption options.
 The products that reference the APIs and define